Current visitor restrictions

-- One (1) adult visitor, 18 years or older per patient in Labor & Delivery/Mother-Baby units (Father of the birthing baby or preferably the mother of the delivering mom or father)
+- One (1) adult visitor, 18 years or older per patient in Labor & Delivery/Mother-Baby units.

-- One (1) adult visitor, 18 years or older, per patient entering for outpatient procedures can accompany the patient up to the bedside, however once the procedure begins, the visitor must leave the facility and will be able to pick up their patient curbside as arranged with the attending nurse
+- One (1) adult visitor, 18 years or older, per patient entering the facility for a procedure may have the visitor accompany them up to the time of the procedure, after which the visitor must leave the facility.

 Hospital entrance screening

 To reduce the spread of respiratory illnesses, we are continuing to follow the Centers for Disease Control and Prevention (CDC) guidelines to better protect our patients, staff and you.